No Knead Focaccia Bread

 Start with 4 cups all-purpose flour, ¼ tsp instant yeast, and 1.5 tsp salt.
 Stir them together until everything is well combined.

-Water being poured into flour mixture
+Water being poured into the mixing bowl.

 Add 2 cups water to the flour mixture.
 This part will require a little flexibility on your part.
 You may need to add slightly less or slightly more water depending on the ambient humidity in your home and fluctuations with measuring the flour.
 I’ll show you what to look for in the next photos.